 [12.
 Deleted: No. 43 of 1996 s.
 5.]

-13. Returning officer resigning after issue of writ, duty of
+13. Restriction on resignation of returning officer after issue of writ

+(1) After the issue of a writ for a Council election —

+(a) the returning officer for the whole of State electorate must not, without the consent of the Electoral Commissioner, resign from office before complying with section 147(1)(b); and

+(b) the returning officer for any district must not, without the consent of the Electoral Commissioner, resign from office before the returning officer’s functions in relation to the election have been completed.

-No person being a returning officer for any region or district shall, without the consent of the Electoral Commissioner, resign his office after the issue of any writ for a general election, or an election in that region or district, before sending any statement required under section 147(1)(b).
+(2) After the issue of a writ for an election for a district, the returning officer for that district must not, without the consent of the Electoral Commissioner, resign from office before complying with section 147(1)(b).

-[Section 13 amended: No. 40 of 1987 s.
-23 and 84; No. 36 of 2000 s.
-5.]
+[Section 13 inserted: No. 20 of 2021 s.
+13.]

-14. Returning officer dying etc. after issue of writ, consequences of
+14. Replacement of returning officer after issue of writ

+(1) If the returning officer for the whole of State electorate dies, resigns, leaves, or is removed, after the issue of a writ for a Council election, the Electoral Commissioner may appoint another person to replace the returning officer and perform the returning officer’s functions in relation to the writ and the election so far as they have yet to be completed.

+(2) If the returning officer for a district dies, resigns, leaves, or is removed, after the issue of a writ for a Council election, the Electoral Commissioner may appoint another person to replace the returning officer and perform the returning officer’s functions in relation to the election so far as they have yet to be completed.

-(1) If the returning officer for any region or district dies, resigns, leaves, or is removed, after the issue of a writ for a general election or an election for such region or district, the Electoral Commissioner may appoint some other person to be the returning officer in his place; and so far as the returning officer’s functions under this Act in relation to the writ and the election have yet to be completed, those functions may be performed by the returning officer so appointed.
+(3) If the returning officer for a district dies, resigns, leaves, or is removed, after the issue of a writ for an election for that district, the Electoral Commissioner may appoint another person to replace the returning officer and perform the returning officer’s functions in relation to the writ and the election so far as they have yet to be completed.

-[(2) deleted]

-[Section 14 amended: No. 44 of 1911 s.
-5; No. 40 of 1987 s.
-24 and 84; No. 36 of 2000 s.
-6.]
+[Section 14 inserted: No. 20 of 2021 s.
+13.]

 15. Temporary assistants, appointment of